Today you will learn what is running cadence, why and how to improve it to help you avoid injuries and become a better runner.

 Be sure to continue strengthening your lower train with strength training.
 By doing both, you will increase your cadence and improve your technique as a runner.

-Tips to Change Your Cadence and Improve Your Performance
+Tips to Change Your Cadence and Improve Your Running

 1. Patience and Security